Oscar de la Renta: Career

 In 1963, de la Renta turned to Diana Vreeland, the editor-in-chief of Vogue, for advice, saying that what he really wanted was to "get into ready to wear, because that's where the money is".
 Vreeland replied, "Then go to Arden because you will make your reputation faster.
 She is not a designer, so she will promote you.
 At the other place, you will always be eclipsed by the name of Dior."
 De la Renta proceeded to work for Arden for two years in New York City before he went to work for Jane Derby, an American fashion house.
 When Derby died in August 1965, de la Renta took over the label.

 From 1993 to 2002, de la Renta designed the haute couture collection for the house of Balmain, becoming the first Dominican to design for a French couture house.
 In 2006, the Oscar de la Renta label diversified into bridal wear.

-De la Renta's designs have been worn by a diverse group of distinguished women and celebrities.
+De la Renta's designs have been worn by a diverse group of distinguished women and celebrities, including pop star Taylor Swift.
 De la Renta's brand saw international wholesale growth beginning in 2003, under the direction of CEO Alex Bolen, from five to seventy-five locations.
-De la Renta's ready-to-wear designs are available in his retail stores, online, and with select wholesale partners worldwide.
+De la Renta's designs are available in his retail stores, online, and with select wholesale partners worldwide.

 In 2014, the George W. Bush Presidential Center hosted an exhibit titled "Oscar de la Renta: Five Decades of Style" which shared the designer's creations for Mrs. Bush and America's First Ladies.